Terradue/gitbook-oss-t2/README.md

 }
 ```

-The key is the SUMMARY.Rmd file that is knitted to:
+The key is the SUMMARY.Rmd file, that is knitting the .config.json file and the GitHub API to:

-* Generate the chapters
+* Generate the GitBook first level chapters
-* Generate the GitBook second level structure using the GitHub API.
+* Generate the GitBook second level structure

-To be included in the GitBook, the organization repos must have a JSON file name .gitbook at the root of the repository with the chapter they belong to.
+In order to be included in the GitBook, an organization's repo must have at it's root a JSON file named .gitbook, with the name(s) of the chapter(s) it belongs to.

-Below an example of such file:
+For example:

 ```json
 {